JHodgson21/BasicVMLab/README.txt

 FL.py
 The FL.py file contains the 'FileLoader' class which is responsible for loading programs from text files into the UVSIM.

+IH.py
+The IH.py file contains the InstructionHandler4 and InstructionHandler6 classes for parsing instructions.
+The main purpose of the InstructionHandler4 function is to handle the instructions in the old four-digit format.
+The main purpose of the InstructionHandler6 function is to handle the instructions for the new six-digit format.